Business Finance Jargon Buster

 Asset financing

-This means taking financing (usually a hire purchase or lease agreement) to purchase/rent a physical asset.
+This means taking financing (usually a hire purchase or lease agreement) to purchase/rent a physical asset or even software on its own.
 The asset could be anything from a piece of plant machinery to office equipment.
 Businesses look to do this when either they don’t have the upfront capital, or would rather pay over time for that asset.

 Balance sheet